“Everything you own must be able to fit in one suitcase; then your mind might be free.”

 In 2013, I spent nearly five months traveling in India, Dubai, Turkey, Spain, and Portugal.
 I spent over a month each in India, Turkey, Spain, and Portugal.
 Each region had vastly different climates ranging from extreme heat in India and Dubai to relative cold weather in Turkey and Spain.

-- at the hotel (this is usually OK if you have a reservation to stay at the hotel when you return).
+- At the hotel (this is usually OK if you have a reservation to stay at the hotel when you return).

 While most of the time this worked well, I did have a problem in Turkey when I left some of my cold weather clothes behind and experienced day after day of ten-degree Celsius high temperatures (fifty degrees Fahrenheit).

-That Said Sometimes I Religiously Follow Pack Light Advice
+Sometimes I Religiously Follow Pack Light Advice